jrfiedler/python-in-stata/INSTALL.md

     Using the default settings, for me the compiled dll is found in

-    C:/Users/<my username>/My Documents/Visual Studio 2012/
+    C:/Users/\[username\]/My Documents/Visual Studio 2012/Projects/\[project name\]/x64/Release
-        Projects/<project name>/x64/Release

-    (with <my username> and <project name> replaced).
+    (with \[username\] and \[project name\] replaced).

-    Put python_plugin.plugin and python.ado in Stata's ado path (in Stata use command ``adopath`` to see the ado path), and put stata.py and stata_missing.py in Python's path (in Python use ``import sys`` then ``sys.path`` to see directories in the path).
+    Put python\_plugin.plugin and python.ado in Stata's ado path (in Stata use command ``adopath`` to see the ado path), and put stata.py and stata_missing.py in Python's path (in Python use ``import sys`` then ``sys.path`` to see directories in the path).

     As an alternative to putting files in the ado path and/or the Python path, you can put some or all of these files into a common directory and ``cd`` to that directory in Stata before first calling the plugin.
 This works because the current working directory is always in the ado path, and the directory in which the Python plugin was first called will be in the Python path.

-10. Open Stata and type python.
+10. Open Stata and type ``python``.
 If everything has worked, this should start an interactive session of Python within Stata.
 A horizontal line should appear, with text to indicate a Python interactive session has started, similar to when starting an interactive session of Mata.
 If error messages and results are not printed to the screen, check to make sure stata.py is somewhere that Python can find it.

 Mac OS X